AlgoGenesis/C/Recursion/Rotated Binary Search/readme.md

 5. *Repeat Until Target is Found*: Continue adjusting the search space until the target is found or the search space is exhausted.

 ## Time Complexity
-The time complexity of the rotated binary search algorithm is O(log n), where n is the number of elements in the array.
+The time complexity of the rotated binary search algorithm is O(log n), where n is the  size :number of elements in the array.
 This is because the array is halved in each iteration of the binary search: